Cat Not Eating or Drinking? A Calm 48-Hour Plan

 Should I give tuna water?

-A teaspoon of unsalted tuna water can tempt appetite short-term.
-Don’t rely on it long-term, and don’t add salt.
+A teaspoon of unsalted tuna water can tempt some cats short-term.
+Do not rely on it long-term, and do not add salt.

 Should I change food brands immediately?

-If this started after a sudden food change, offering the old food again may help.
-Otherwise avoid frantic switching—track symptoms and call your vet if it lasts.
+If the problem started after a sudden food change, offering the previous food again may help.
+Otherwise, avoid frantic switching.

 9) Prevention & tracking template

-When your vet asks questions, this is the info that helps.
-Screenshot this and fill it in for 48 hours:
+When your vet asks questions, this is the kind of information that helps most.
+Screenshot this and track for 24–48 hours if needed.

 Helpful reads: Signs of a Healthy CatFeline DiabetesExcessive Meowing